EU top court gives thumbs up to net neutrality rules

 Hungary’s National Media and Infocommunications Authority in two decisions in 2017 said the company violated EU network neutrality rules and ordered it to scrap the offers.

-Telenor Magyarorszag, which is part of Czech investment group PPF, subsequently challenged the rulings in a Hungarian court.
+Telenor Magyarorszag, which is part of Czech investment group PPF, had challenged the rulings in a Hungarian court.
+The company said the EU court judgment would not affect its business as it had already complied with the Hungarian regulatory decisions.

+“This means that Telenor does not differentiate between the speed of online music streaming services and messaging services from any other type of data traffic in the plans in question (MyChat and MyMusic),” the company said in a statement.

-The case attracted attention in Germany, the Netherlands, Austria, Finland, Romania, Slovenia and the Czech Republic, which submitted comments to the CJEU.
+The case attracted attention in Germany, the Netherlands, Austria, Finland, Romania, Slovenia and the Czech Republic, which submitted comments to the EU court.

 Three years ago, the United States repealed its landmark net neutrality rules, giving internet providers sweeping powers to recast how Americans use the internet, as long as they disclose changes.